 Hi.
-I’m Steve Robertsen, interpretation and education person for the Tofte and Gunflint Ranger Districts, with the Superior National Forest Update.
-For the week of October 10th, here’s the scoop on conditions affecting travel and recreation on the Tofte and Gunflint Districts of the Forest.
+I’m Steve Robertsen, interpretation and education specialist on the Superior National Forest, with this week’s edition of the National Forest Update - information on conditions affecting travel and recreation on the Tofte and Gunflint Districts of the Forest.
 For the week of May 1st, here’s what’s going on around the Forest.

 As you’re driving, you’ll find that the county spring load restrictions are still on.
 That means that while there are a few timber sales going on on Tofte and Gunflint, there’s no hauling.
 It’s not just the roads which have restrictions, some ATV routes are not open due to spring muddy conditions.
 Driving your ATV on muddy trails not only risks a few hours digging it out, but it will damage the trail and create a whole lot of work for someone later to rebuild it, so drive with caution even if the route is theoretically open.

 Soft roads aren’t the only thing that could affect your travel.
 You also might run into some of our spring prescribed burns.
 You might encounter smoke, vehicles, and fire crews on the roadway.
 Areas where this is occurring will be clearly marked, so please take it slow as you pass since visibility might be restricted and there could be pedestrians.

 Speaking of fire, there will be open houses on fire safety and awareness on May 4th at the Finland Volunteer Fire Department, May 11th at the Gunflint Ranger Station, and May 12th at the Schaap Community Center on the Gunflint Trail.
 All those open houses are from 4 to 6 pm.
 You will be able to learn what our 2015 fire outlook is, what prescribed burns are planned, and more about wildfire and fire preparedness.
 They are open houses, so you’ll have plenty of time to ask questions and talk to our fire personnel.